-Dr Ignacio Aguiló Lecturer (Assistant Professor) in Latin American Cultural Studies at The University of Manchester, explores Máximo Ciambella and Damián Coluccio’s El Árbol negro , screening as part of ¡Viva!
+Dr Ignacio Aguiló, Senior Lecturer in Latin American Cultural Studies at The University of Manchester, explores Máximo Ciambella and Damián Coluccio’s El Árbol negro , screening as part of ¡Viva!
 Festival 2020.

 The fable about a mysterious black tree that once united heaven and earth and possessed the power to undo spells is the starting point to El Árbol negro.
 This immersive and sensory documentary film tells the struggle and suffering of the Qom communities, one of the many native peoples of northern Argentinian.
 Among other awards, it won the FIPRESCI Award, the Greenpeace Award and Best Documentary at the 2018 edition of the Mar del Plata Film Festival, Argentina’s most prestigious film festival.

 El Árbol negro is the debut film of Máximo Ciambella and Damián Coluccio, two young filmmakers who first heard about the fable of the black tree through a book by the Argentinian anthropologist Pablo Wright, who lived for a long time with the Qom.
 The film is set in the Argentinian province of Chaco, one of the poorest in the country.
 Ciambella and Coluccio, who reside in Buenos Aires, started working on the documentary about six years ago.
 They initially wanted to make fiction shorts about the local indigenous myths but, as they became more familiar with the situation of indigenous communities in the area, particularly the fires caused by agribusiness to drive the Qom out of their lands, they decided to change the focus.